sumithchowdary123/cursor-ai-setup-portfolio/research/youtube-transcripts/julian-goldie-ai-seo.md

 ## Observations
 This video demonstrates practical use of AI in SEO workflows, especially for scaling niche websites and improving ranking efficiency.

+## Source
+Video content analyzed and structured for research purposes.